 1. OBS Studio

-Easily the best screen recorder for gamers, whether you want to capture footage to upload to YouTube or stream your sessions live to Twitch
+The best screen recorder for gamers, whether you want to save footage, or stream your sessions live to Twitch or YouTube

 Whenever we want to record a game here at TechRadar, we reach straight for OBS Studio.
 It’s open source, which means anyone is free to contribute to it, add features and fix bugs, and there are none of the limitations that come with free versions of commercial screen capture software.